 Kate graduated from Newcastle University in 2001 with a first degree in Social Studies and worked in community involvement and public health before joining the Social Policy Research Unit at the University of York in 2006.
 Here she completed her MRes in Social Policy and now undertakes research into health and social care services for people with a range of complex needs.
 She has a particular interest in support for people with dementia and their carers, as well as long-term neurological conditions, and is currently researching specialist nursing models of support for carers.

 - BA (Hons), Newcastle University

 Current / recently completed research

-Evaluating support for carers of people with dementiaNovember 2015 - July 2017
+Specialist nursing support for unpaid carers of people with dementiaNovember 2015 - July 2017

 This project is evaluating a specialist support service for the carers of people with dementia.

 The influence of social care on delayed transfers of care (DTOC) among older peopleApril 2017 - March 2019

 This project will explore the relationship between the discharge approach employed by a particular NHS/local authority site and their delayed transfers of care (DTOC) rates.
 The project aims to answer two questions: 1) why delays are happening; and 2) how they might be reduced or prevented.

 Evaluation of 'Life Story' intervention: Feasibility studyJuly 2012 - March 2015